SymfonyCasts/symfony6/sfcasts/ep3-doctrine/console.md

 ```

 That's literally a shortcut to running `bin/console`: it's no different.
 But the
-fact that we're executing it *through* the Symfony binary gives it the opportunity
+fact that we're executing it *through* the `symfony` binary gives it the opportunity
 to add the environment variables.

 When we try this... yes!
 We *do* get an error because apparently the database already